We delve into the five best cloud stocks to invest in that are benefiting from a shift to the cloud in a work-from-home economy.

 Fastly (NYSE: FSLY) operates an edge computing platform and content delivery network that enables companies to handle traffic on apps and websites.
 The market for these is estimated to be valued at $35.8 billion by 2022, which leaves a massive growth opportunity.

-Fastly’s Q2 revenue increased by 62% year-over-year with both the number of customers and average spends growing.
-The net retention rate was also 138%, up 8% from Q1.
-Management also raised guidance, but despite this, the stock has dropped from all-time highs.
+Fastly’s Q2 revenue increased by 42% year-over-year with both the number of customers and average spends growing.
+The net retention rate was also 147%, up from 137% in Q2.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.